position-pal/Documentation/content/docs/4-detailed-design/5-user-groups-service.md

 ### Interaction
 The interaction between the main components of the system is described in the following sequence diagram.

-- `User Registration:` A new user registers by sending their username, email, and password to the Auth Service.
+- `User Registration:` A new user registers by sending their email, and password to the Auth Service.
 The service persists the new user in the User-Group Store, publishes a UserCreated event on the Event Bus, and returns the created user details.

 - `User Login:` The user logs in by providing credentials.
 The Auth Service validates these against the User-Group Store and returns a UserSession (including a token).